Most of the midterm elections in the United States have been called.

-- Democrat Stacey Abrams has accepted defeat in Georgia‘s gubernatorial election, but Republican Brian Kemp, the secretary of state, only prevailed after purging some 1.5 million voter registrations, putting an additional 53,000 registrations on hold on dubious grounds, closing 214 polling places — all of which disproportionately affected African American voters — falsely accusing Democrats of cyber crimes and then overseeing his own election.
-Despite all this, he only won with 50.2 to 48.8 percent support.
+- Democrat Stacey Abrams has accepted defeat in Georgia‘s gubernatorial election, but Republican Brian Kemp, the secretary of state, only prevailed after purging some 1.5 million voter registrations, putting an additional 53,000 registrations on hold on dubious grounds, closing 214 polling places — many in black neighborhoods — falsely accusing Democrats of cyber crimes and then overseeing his own election.
+Despite all this, he got just 50.2 against 48.8 percent support.

 - In California, which is notoriously slow in counting its votes, Democrats have picked up six congressional districts.
 They now control 45 of the state’s 53.

 Seven contests are still pending:

 - Mississippi‘s Senate election went to a runoff after none of the candidates won more than 50 percent of the votes.
 Republican Cindy Hyde-Smith is the favorite.